Kunal-R-Prajapati/Linux-Shell/Readme.md

-# LSH - A Simple Shell in C
+# Linux-Shell - A Simple Shell in C

 > A fun and educational project to learn C/C++ in depth by building a simple command-line shell for Linux.